 3.2 Ascential shall invoice the Client in advance for the Initial Term and each Renewal Term.
 If you are buying online, your credit or debit card will be debited when you click “pay now”.
 Otherwise, all invoices are due and payable within 14 days of receipt (or 30 days, for renewal only).
 If payment is not made within 14 days of the date of invoice (or 30 days, for renewal only), without prejudice to any other rights and remedies which may be available, Ascential reserves the right not to provide access to The Work, or cease to provide access to The Work, and/or to charge interest on the amount overdue from the due date until the date of actual payment at the rate of 4% per annum above the base rate for the time being of Barclays Bank plc.

-3.3 Ascential shall be entitled to increase the Charges by up to 3% for each Renewal Period without further notice to the Client.
-Continued use of The Work shall constitute acceptance of the increased Charges.
+3.3 For each Renewal Period, Ascential shall be entitled to increase the Charges by up to: (a) 3%; or (b) the percentage increase in the Consumer Prices Index (UK) in the previous year; whichever is the greater.
+Ascential shall not be required to give further notice to the Client of the increased Charges.
+Continued use of the Archive shall constitute acceptance of the increased Charges.

 4. USE OF THE WORK

 4.1 No rights whatsoever to The Work are assigned or transferred to the Client under the Agreement.